dotnet/performance/src/benchmarks/gc/README.md

 * Instructions: https://github.com/pythonnet/pythonnet/wiki/Installation
 * `py setup.py bdist_wheel --xplat`
+  (If trying to do this on Windows, it may do nothing due to the shebang at the start of `setup.py`, launching `python` which opens the Windows Store or does nothing if given arguments.
+   This may be fixed by removing the shebang `#!/usr/bin/env python`.)
 * WARN: The instructions there tell you to run `pip install --no-index --find-links=.\dist\ pythonnet`.
   This may "succeed" saying `Requirement already satisfied: pythonnet in /path/to/pythonnet`.
   INSTEAD, go to the *parent* directory and use `sudo python3.7 -m pip install --no-index --find-links=./pythonnet/dist/` which circumvents this bug.